Q/A

 Q. Will you help bring new businesses to our town?

 Yes, I will emphasize bringing in new business.
-A department is focused on attracting new businesses and encouraging existing businesses to remain healthy.
+An existing department is focused on attracting new businesses and encouraging existing businesses to remain healthy.
 I will work with the department to understand their work in the process (of finding and attracting possibilities) and have ideas to help.

 I have previously led similar groups for commercial organizations with success.
 Using citizen input, the expertise of the current employees, and thoughtful pros/cons will help focus the efforts.
 But yes, this is a key function and can help with city revenue and citizen satisfaction.